Memorial Day Weekend Draws Crowds and Triggers Warnings

 In Missouri, people packed bars and restaurants at the Lake of the Ozarks, a vacation spot popular with Chicagoans.

-Officials in California said most people were covering their faces and keeping their distance even as they ventured to beaches and parks.
-Many Southern California beaches were open only for swimming, running and other activities.
+In California, beaches and parks were open for swimming, running and other activities.

 At New York’s Orchard Beach in the Bronx, kids played with toys, and people sat in folding chairs.
 Some wore winter coats on a cool and breezy day, and many wore masks and sat apart from others.